melton3413/Project-13/README.md

 - A jump box allows easier administration and protects virtual machines from exposure to the internet.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system performance.
-- Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
+- Filebeat is a lightweight shipper for forwarding and centralizing log data.
+Installed as an agent on the servers, Filebeat monitors the log files for specific locations, collects log events, and forwards them to System logs for indexing.
-- Metricbeat collect metrics from the operating system and from services running on the server.
+- Metricbeat is a lightweight shipper to periodically collect metrics from the operating system and from services running on the server.
+Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Docker metrics.

 The configuration details of each machine may be found below.
 <!-- Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table. -->